9h03n1x/AD_project/README.md

 To run the testcase, just clone the repo and run the main.py

-How To add a Testcase:
+How To add a Testcase: (This tutorial will be transported to the Wiki in the Future)

 1. Create a new Testcase file in the testcase folder
 2. the Class in the testcase file has to have a "__init__" method,